Long weekends are perfect for “stay-cays” - and with another long weekend on the horizon, we’re all for keeping it local.

 The festival attracts floats, performers and DJ’s from all over the world and local businesses also get involved by competing for the best Pink Loerie window display.

-In addition, this year’s event will make history by hosting the 10th edition of the Mr Gay World competition.
+The 2018 event also played host to the 10th edition of the Mr Gay World competition.
 "This will be the third time that South Africa has presented the prestigious event; a world first," says Visit Knysna.

 Bookings and info: Contact John ONeil at 083 347 9570 or email@example.com.